 Ristretto is usually served in a special mini-cup without handles or in an espresso cup, along with a glass of cold water.
 Drinking water before each sip of coffee allows you to fully enjoy the taste.

-In Italy ristretto is considered as the most real coffe of all types, and the person who orders it enjoys the barista’s invariable respect.
+In Italy ristretto is considered as the most real coffee of all types, and the person who orders it enjoys the barista’s invariable respect.

-In italian “doppio” literally means “double”.
-Actually, doppio is double shot of espresso.
-It’s prepared with double portion of ground coffee (14-20 grams) and double portion of water (50-70 ml).
+In Italian “doppio” literally means “double”.
+Actually, doppio is a double shot of espresso.
+It’s prepared with a double portion of ground coffee (14-20 grams) and a double portion of water (50-70 ml).
 The process of making doppio itself doesn’t differ from the process of making espresso: water pressure – 9 bar, extraction time – 30-40 seconds.

 Doppio is a morning drink.
-It has a well balanced taste and due to longer extraction time and double amount of ground coffee, doppio has high caffeine contents, so it’ll give you double energy charge for the whole day.
+It has a well-balanced taste and due to longer extraction time and double amount of ground coffee, doppio has high caffeine contents, so it’ll give you a double energy charge for the whole day.

 It’s difficult to confuse the taste of lungo coffee with something else.
 It doesn’t have as strong flavor as espresso since it requires more water.
 At the same time lungo has a characteristic bitterish taste because long extraction time allows to pull more bitterness, essential oils and caffeine out of the ground coffee.